 It’s a good morning activity before the sun heats up the two-mile hike inside the volcanic crater.
 The area opens at 6 a.m., for sunrise hikes through 4:30 p.m., for spectacular sunset views.

 If you hike on a Saturday morning, catch the trolley or walk to the KCC Farmers Market at the Community College.
 It’s open from 7:30 to 11 a.m., serving local farm-fresh fruit, vegetables, flowers and street food.
+It’s the perfect day trip whether you are staying nearby on the island of Oahu.

 Once you arrive inside the crater, you will notice the U.S. Army Coastal Artillery defense system, built in 1908 to defend Oahu from attack.
 Fortunately, no artillery was ever fired during a war.